 Volatility and Uncertainty in Mortgage Rates

-Following last September's mini-Budget, the mortgage market experienced significant turbulence and uncertainty.
+Following the 2022 Autumn mini-Budget, the mortgage market experienced significant turbulence and uncertainty.
 This led to a surge in mortgage rates as market instability caused the pound's value to plummet to historic lows.
 In response, major lenders such as NatWest, Barclays, Halifax, and Virgin Money withdrew their mortgage deals temporarily, only to reintroduce them later at higher prices.

-What Can You Expect for Average Mortgage Interest Rates in UK?
+What Can You Expect from Average Mortgage Interest Rates in the UK?

 The mortgage interest rate you can get depends on the type of mortgage, your financial situation, and your deposit size.
 Generally, a larger deposit results in a lower loan-to-value (LTV) ratio, which often means better interest rates.